orbs-network/app-message-bus-example/README.md

 ### 4) Collector server
 The collector server is an infinite loop that tries to read from the blockchain to find the relevant messages.
-Each message is saved to a message DB (there are multiple examples - default is mongo db).
+Each message is saved to a message DB.
 Externally it exposes ```/current-block-height``` to allow monitoring.
 In the example if save fails the server tries reading again and again for ever.